Sales reps only spend 35% of their time on selling-related activities.

 We can devote a separate guide exclusively to the different ways you can apply sales automations.
 For the sake of brevity, we’ve condensed our list down to the top 7 use cases:

 As your sales team pursues leads, they’ll likely consider a host of factors when determining which to prioritize.

 They can move beyond background-type descriptors (like organization or role) and pursue leads more successfully by taking intent data into account.
 In other words, they can look at the specific activities that leads perform, and using sales automation, respond to them promptly.

 For example, say a lead visits your page in the software review site G2, and then goes on to look at the pricing page on your site.
 Clearly, this lead is evaluating you carefully and is seriously considering your product or service.

 You can share this buyer intent data with the appropriate sales rep instantly with a bot that can communicate between your chat platform (e.g. Slack) and the rest of your apps.
-The bot can also enrich the lead’s information using a platform like Clearbit, and by taking info that already exists in your other apps, like Salesforce.
+The bot can also enrich the lead’s information using a platform like Clearbit, and by taking info that already exists in your other apps.

 The bot’s chat messages can look like the following: